amunn/image-handout/README.md

 # How to make good screen shots

-On a Mac, the default location for screenshots is the Desktop, but this is not very practical as a place for this use, so I've provided a small helper app `SetScreenShotFolder.app` that lets you choose a specific folder to store the iamges in.
+On a Mac, the default location for screenshots is the Desktop, but this is not very practical as a place for this use, so I've provided a small helper app `SetScreenShotFolder.app` that lets you choose a specific folder to store the images in.
 A sensible organization would be to store the images in their own folder inside the folder containing the `.tex` file.

 In order for your images to look uniform in a handout, you need to make sure that they are all (approximately) the same size.
 The best way to ensure this is to view the PDF at regular size, and then screenshot the entire width of the document for every example no matter how big or small it is.
 The command to make a screen shot on a Mac is Command-Option-4, which then gives you a draggable guide to select the region to screen shot.